 Retains language proposed by the House prohibiting VA from using funds to implement the proposed requirement that military retirees must choose either VA's or TRICARE's health care system.
-The conferees have included modified language related to a na-

 The conferees have included modified language related to a national primary drinking water standard for arsenic as published in the Federal Register on January 22, 2001, instead of language proposed by the House and the Senate.
 The language adopted by the conferees prohibits a delay in setting a new regulation other than that prescribed in the final rule of January 22, 2001, which includes an arsenic standard of 10 parts per billion (ppb).